Physics BS Plan of Study

 |

 Students may postpone PHYS 161 until winter quarter in order to complete the pre-requisite for Calculus I (MATH 124) before starting the physics plan of study.
-Note that PHYS 162 will also be delayed such that PHYS 162 and PHYS 163 will need to be taken concurrently in the spring of the freshman year.
+Students will then need to complete PHYS 162 in the spring quarter, and PHYS 163 during either summer or fall quarter (concurrently with PHYS 220).

 Admission and Declaration Process